-Yesterday, one of God’s daughters, Sue, who comes to Transformation Garden sent me a poem which she wrote.
+A while back, one of God’s daughters, Sue, who comes to Transformation Garden sent me a poem which she wrote.
 As Sue told me, “Dorothy, I wish I had a dad like yours.
-All I ever wanted was to sit on my dad’s lap just once and get a hug and kiss but he died when I was 11-years-old and I grieved for the dad I missed.”
+All I ever wanted was to sit on my dad’s lap just once and get a hug and kiss but he died when I was 11-years-old and I grieve for the dad I missed.”

 It is from this longing that Sue penned this most touching poem which she so graciously gave me permission to share with you.

 “I know my Heavenly Father cares for me

 But I go to “my” Abba Daddy and sit on his knee.

 It’s to my Abba Daddy, that I will go.

 When friends and family don’t have time to care,